 How much are rewards worth?

 Most Ink Business Unlimited reward options carry a 1:1 value, meaning your points will be worth 1 cent apiece.
 Cash back, gift cards and travel through Chase should get you a 1 cent value, but you may lose a bit of value when using your points through shopping portals.
-For example, your points are only worth 0.8 cents apiece through Amazon’s Shop with Points program, so you’ll be better off redeeming for the more flexible cash back option instead most of the time.
+For example, your points are only worth 0.8 cents apiece through Amazon’s Shop with Points program, so you’ll be better off redeeming for the more flexible cash back option with more value.

 One of the key perks of the Ink Business Unlimited as an Ultimate Rewards card is that if you pair it with a premium Ultimate Rewards card like the Ink Business Preferred® Credit Card, you can pool all of your rewards into a single account and enjoy a higher point value.
-If you have a premium personal travel card like the Sapphire Reserve, you can boost the value of your points by up to 50 percent when you redeem for travel with Chase, while Ink Business Preferred cardholders can boost their Ultimate Rewards points by 25 percent when they redeem for travel through the issuer’s portal.
-This makes the Ink Business Unlimited a great starter card if you want to stick with simple cash back and avoid an annual fee for now, but may want to pursue more lucrative travel rewards down the line.
+Or, if you have a premium personal travel card like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve® Card, you can boost the value of your points by up to 25 or 50 percent (respectively) when you redeem for travel with Chase’s portal.
+This makes the Ink Business Unlimited a great starter business card if you want to stick with simple cash back and avoid an annual fee for now but may want to pursue more lucrative travel rewards down the line.

 Rates and fees

 One of the best features of the Chase Ink Business Unlimited card is that it has no annual fee that would eat into your cash back earnings.